WiciuTyraka/Rocket-test-stand/README.md

 In this project are used few sensors and device, here you can find a exemple code, libraries and datasheet for them.

 ### SD-card
-Save date to txt file
+Micro sd-card adapter is used for saving all data in txt file or as a json.
 <details>
 <summary>details</summary>
 </br>